JR (rapper)

-Tabure Thabo Bogopa Junior (born 13 March 1987), professionally known as JR, is a South African entrepreneur and musician.
+Tabure Thabo Bogopa Junior (born 12 March 1987), professionally known as JR, is a South African entrepreneur and musician.
 He frequently performs Motswako rap, in both Setswana and English.
 He has had two number-one hip hop songs as well as two number-one pop hits on South African charts.

 Early life

-Tabure was born 13 March 1987 in Bloemfontein, Free State province, South Africa.
+Tabure was born 12 March 1987 in Bloemfontein, Free State province, South Africa.
 He was raised in the township of Attridgeville in Pretoria, where he lived with his parents.
-He now resides in Johannesburg, South Africa.